eiffel-community/eiffel/usage-examples/build-avoidance.md

 In a centralized scenario where everything is handled in a single orchestrating job, this is relatively straight forward: analyze the change, trigger the needed builds, wait for them to finish and package the result.
 In a decentralized continuous integration and delivery system based on descriptive - rather than prescriptive - principles a different approach is needed.

-Compared to many other examples, only a very small number of link types is included: __links.elements__, __links.previousVersions__ and __links.composition__.
+Compared to many other examples, only a very small number of link types is included: __ELEMENT__, __PREVIOUS_VERSION__ and __COMPOSITION__.
 These three are the types relevant to the example; other link types are of course legal and feasible, but not included here.

 A JSON array of all events used in this example can be found [here](https://github.com/Ericsson/eiffel-examples/blob/master/flows/build-avoidance/events.json).